womogenes/python_chatroom_client/README.md

 If you submit a correct string, the server rewards you some coins, and a new block is added to the blockchain with your name in it and the hash that starts with a lot of zeroes.

 ### Store
 With your earned coins, you can buy things!
 There's not a lot of things you can buy right now.
-Right now, you can buy admin powers and cookies.
-Cookies do nothing; they're for fun and for you to lessen your coins.
+Right now, you can buy admin power (described above) with 1000 coins.
+(We might schange the price.)

 If you have suggestions for improving this system, please email us!
 We'd love to hear your ideas.
-In the future, we're thinking of adding a casino and a stock market.
+In the future, we're thinking of adding a casino and a stock market. #### Security

-## Bugs
-There are no known bugs as of v4.0.

-If you do find any, please email us so we can fix them!

-## Updates

-The most recent version of the chatroom (v4.0) can be found on the GitHub repository at https://github.com/Pyva-Group/python_chatroom_client.
-Here are a list of the updates we have managed to not lose track of.

-- Update v4.0: I completely rewrote the code!
-There's now RSA encryption, a cleaner UI, MINING COINS, accounts (removed `os.getlogin()`), new TaC.
-- Update v3.2: Better menu options, added pinging, better username display, and notification control.
-- Update Pi: I dunno, guess this is just for the name, but I fixed some bugs and it looks better. :)
-- Update v3.0: Fixed the TaC yet again, made Notebook widget for private chats!
-Yay!
-No more annoying whispering!
-Using tkinter.ttk instead of regular tkinter.
-- Update v2.6: I know I created a new bug, but I don't know what else I added or what I fixed.
-- Update v2.5: Yet again, I'm not sure.
-- Update v2.4: I'm not really sure what I fixed here.
-- Update v2.3: Ready to be released...again?
-Help menu, updated TaC.
-- Update v2.21: READY TO BE RELEASED!
-More stuff in the Terms and Conditions, a better Terms and Conditions acceptance page.
-- Update v2.2: Ready to go.
-Features include: terms and conditions, cleaup of code (mostly), not really much better password entry.
-- Update v2.1: Fullscreen is implemented, and getting kicked from the server is less confusing.
-Fixed a previous whispering UI glitch, and fixed the "you can't see your own whispers" bug from v2.0.
-- Update v2.0: Only the server can send stuff!
-No updates from the client end.
-- Update v1.1: Added emojis!
-And more secure password entry.
-- Update v1.01: Added passwords and exec() functions for naughty users!
-It shuts down their computers with the new script. :)
-- Update v0.31: Added Windows XP error sounds!
-- Update v0.3: Added whispering!
-- Update v0.2: Better UI!
-Added a tkinter thing.
-- Update v0.1: Created the whole thing.

-We hope to add these features.

-1. Pictures
-2. Blackjack Casino (Not with legit money.)
-3. Stock market
-4. Group chats (sorry, we haven't implemented that yet!)
+There are also security features for this chatroom.
+Obviously, one needs to know the IP address of the server to connect.
+However, from v4.0, we added accounts!
+You are required to make an account with an appropriate username and password.
+Here are the conditions for usernames:

+1. Usernames may not contain any of these characters: `<> |.:;,!?()[]{}@#\%*/\\~='"`.
+2. Duplicate usernames are not allowed.
+3. Usernames may not be any of these keywords: "version", "keychars", "publicKey", "privateKey", "registeredIPs", "admins", or "users".

+One account per IP is our rule; we don't want people spamming accounts with one computer.
+The benefit of this system is that you get to log in on different computers while retaining the same username; also, you get to choose your username instead of having it forced upon you.

+Passwords are sent not in plaintext, but hashed and salted with SHA512.
+Passwords are stored on the server with SHA512 and with salts.
+(Don't worry if you don't know what that means; it means that your passwords are safe.)

 ## Requirements